AidinYazdi/ELT/README.md

 ## License

-Created for Einayim L'Torah - A weekly Torah publication by and for the talmidim of YU
+Created for Einayim LaTorah - A weekly Torah publication by and for the talmidim of YU